OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 The constraints obtained from the above steps are passed to a solver engine, which finds an input that satisfies them - a valid license key.

-To initialize Angr's symbolic execution engine, a few setup steps need to be performed:
+You need to perform several steps to initialize Angr's symbolic execution engine:

 - Load the binary into a `Project`. `Project` is the starting point for any kind of analysis in Angr.